 You are one level up – third 30 days – Congratulations!!

-You’ve been through the first two months in your new role as a Product Manager, and that’s a lot of time to have been through successfully.
+You’ve been through the first two months in your new role, and that’s a lot of time to have been through successfully.
 I hope the checklists for the first 30 days and second 30 days was helpful.
 If you haven’t read them, never mind – its never too late to read them.

-..and learning about the product and its business is quintessential to a successful stint as a kickass Product Manager.
+..and learning about the product and its business is quintessential to a successful stint.

 Having been through the self-imposed grind in the first and second 30 days, you are now ready to rock the dance floor in the third 30 days, so to speak.
 In other words, it’s time for some action.